tarantool/doc/doc/1.10/reference/reference_lua/digest.rst

 module supports several types of cryptographic hash functions (AES_, MD4_, MD5_, SHA-1_, SHA-2_, PBKDF2_) as well as a checksum function (CRC32_), two
 functions for base64_, and two non-cryptographic hash functions (guava_, murmur_).
-Some of the digest functionality is also present in the :ref:`crypto <crypto>` module.
+Some of the digest functionality is also present in the :ref:`crypto <crypto>`.

 ===============================================================================
                                     Index